Souad-Hasan/Chittagong-Climate-Predictor/README.md

 ✅ Includes tables for better readability
 ✅ Highlights code blocks and key features
 ✅ Maintains a professional yet approachable tone

-Would you like me to adapt this further for a LinkedIn post or portfolio entry?